 Senior lawyers hesitate to participate in pro bono work in some instances due to a lack of office space and administrative help.
 After years of practicing law in a firm setting, for example, a senior lawyer may no longer have access to many of the items he or she took for granted - supplies, clerical support, transportation, or simply a suitable address or phone number for work purposes.

-Due to this hurdle to performing pro bono work, programs are popping up to encourage law firms to support senior lawyer pro bono by their retired lawyers through the provision of office space, supplies, and clerical support.
-Examples of such programs are listed in the Existing Senior Lawyer Pro Bono Projects section.
+Due to this hurdle to performing pro bono work, some programs partners with law firms to support senior lawyer pro bono by their retired lawyers through the provision of office space, supplies, and clerical support.

 On the other hand, if a senior lawyer is not affiliated with a law firm or other entity willing to provide such support, not-for-profit institutions may offer this option as well.
 Some pro bono programs offer administrative help, letterhead and supplies, and other perks to volunteers in order to increase volunteer lawyer participation.
 Volunteers in need of office space and other administrative assistance should contact existing pro bono programs nearby, or local bar associations, for additional information on similar programs in their area.